TRAVELLING TO BELGIUM

-Anyone (Belgian and foreign) who flies to Belgium from a country outside the Schengen zone must be in possession of the form "Public Health Passenger Locator Form".
-This form must be completed before the trip and given to the border officer when you arrive in Belgium.
-It is a health measure instituted by the Federal Public Service.
-Please find more information on the form itself and on the Immigration Office website: https://dofi.ibz.be/sites/dvzoe/EN/Pages/Travel-to-Belgium.aspx
+**IMPORTANT** Those (Belgian and foreigners) who can currently enter Belgium from a country outside the Schengen zone must be in possession of a "Public Health Passenger Locator Form".
+This form must be completed before the trip.
+This is a health measure instituted by the Federal Public Service.
+Please find more information on the form itself and on the Immigration Office website: https://dofi.ibz.be/sites/dvzoe/EN/Pages/Travel-to-Belgium.aspx.

 For all of you who are residing in Korea on a long-term visa, an important change in rules will apply, as of June 1st.
 Foreign nationals residing in Korea will now have to have two documents upon (re-)entering the Korean territory (documents will be requested upon arrival in Seoul but airlines may require them upon boarding):